-Of horrid hell can come a devil more damn'd In evils, to top Macbeth.
-I grant him bloody, Mal.
-Luxurious, avaricious, false, deceitful, Sudden, malicious, smacking of every sin That has a name; but there 's no bottom, none, In my voluptuousness: your wives, your daughters, Your matrons, and your maids, could not fill up The cistern of my lust; and my desire All continent impediments would o'erbear, That did oppose my will: better Macbeth, Than such a one to reign.
+With my confineless harms.
 Macd.
+Not in the legions Of horrid Hell can come a devil more damn'd In evils, to top Macbeth.
+Mal.
+I grant him bloody, Luxurious, avaricious, false, deceitful, Sudden, malicious, smacking of every sin That has a name; but there's no bottom, none, In my voluptuousness: your wives, your daughters, Your matrons, and your maids, could not fill up The cistern of my lust; and my desire

-Boundless intemperance In nature is a tyranny; it hath been The untimely emptying of the happy throne, And fall of many kings.
+All continent impediments would o'erbear, That did oppose my will: better Macbeth, Than such an one to reign.
+Macd.
+Boundless intemperance In nature is a tyranny; it hath been Th' untimely emptying of the happy throne, And fall of many kings.
 But fear not yet To take upon you what is yours: you may Convey your pleasures in a spacious plenty, And yet seem cold, the time you may so hoodwink.
 We have willing dames enough; there cannot be That vulture in you, to devour so many As will to greatness dedicate themselves, Finding it so inclin'd.

 Mal.
-With this, there grows In my most ill-compos'd affection such A stanchless avarice, that, were I king, I should cut off the nobles for their lands; Desire his jewels, and this other's house: And my more-having would be as a sauce To make me hunger more; that I should forge Quarrels unjust against the good and loyal, Destroying them for wealth.
+With this, there grows In my most ill-compos'd affection such A stanchless avarice, that, were I King, I should cut off the nobles for their lands; Desire his jewels, and this other's house: And my more-having would be as a sauce To make me hunger more; that I should forge

+Quarrels unjust against the good and loyal, Destroying them for wealth.
 Macd.
-This avarice Sticks deeper, grows with more pernicious root Than summer-seeming lust; and it hath been The sword of our slain kings: yet do not fear;

-Of your mere own.
+This avarice Sticks deeper, grows with more pernicious root Than summer-seeming lust; and it hath been The sword of our slain kings: yet do not fear; Scotland hath foisons to fill up your will, Of your mere own.
 All these are portable, With other graces weigh'd.